Difference Between Green Beans, String Beans and Runner Beans?

 Phaseolus vulgaris

-This is the bean that is most commonly sold in North American grocery stores, and is known by several common names including, common bean, French bean, green bean, string bean, snap bean and snaps, not to be confused with sugar snap peas.
-In French restaurants they are called haricots vert.
+This is the bean that is most commonly sold in North American grocery stores and is known by several common names including, common bean, French bean, green bean, string bean, snap bean, and snaps, not to be confused with sugar snap peas.
+In French restaurants, they are called haricots vert.
 It is available in both bush and pole varieties.

 The term string bean refers to older cultivars that develop a tough string along the joined edge as they get older.
 Newer cultivars have been bred to reduce this string, and are called stringless beans.

-Wax bean is a yellow form of the green bean.
+The wax bean is a yellow form of the green bean.

-Purple bean is a purple form of the green bean.
+The purple bean is a purple form of the green bean.
 The bean turns green when it is cooked.

-Kidney bean, or red kidney bean is usually eaten dry, has a dark red color and is a type of green bean.
+Kidney bean, or red kidney bean is usually eaten dry, has a dark red color, and is a type of green bean.

 Pinto bean is another type of green bean that produces dry beans that are tan in color, with darker spots.
 It is used a lot in Mexican dishes.
 It is also eaten as tender green pods.